Please note the content of this document can be found below as part of this page. There is no hard copy or download required.

 BSRIA (1997) FMS 1/97 Guidance and Standard Specification for Ventilation Hygiene (Bracknell: BSRIA)

 CIBSE (2014) Guide M Maintenance Engineering and Management (London: Chartered Institution of Building Services Engineers)

 CIBSE (to be published 2015) Guide B2 Ventilation and Air Conditioning (London: Chartered Institution of Building Services Engineers)

 TSO (1992) Workplace (Health, Safety and Welfare) Regulations 1992 No. 3004 (London: TSO)

 TSO (2002) Control of Substances Hazardous to Health Regulations 2002 No. 2677 (London: TSO)

 The Energy Savings Opportunity Scheme (ESOS) is a mandatory energy assessment and energy saving identification scheme for large undertakings (and their corporate groups).
 The scheme applies throughout the UK, and will require “large enterprises” to undertake four yearly energy audits covering all buildings.
-For more information on ESOS and becoming a CIBSE ESOS Lead Assessor visit here.
+More information on ESOS and becoming a CIBSE ESOS Lead Assessor.

 Part L of the Building Regulations, covering energy efficiency, has recently been revised to set more challenging carbon emissions targets for new non-domestic buildings.
 Similar changes are anticipated by the devolved administrations.